Harry Kane's form is under scrutiny and the stats reveal what's changed

 Fitness concerns cannot be ruled out.
 They may well be a factor.
 But it seems just as likely Kane's role in the team is also changing and he is displaying a greater maturity to his play.
 It might mean that Kane's prodigious scoring has now peaked at the age of 25.
 But the hope for Tottenham supporters will be that the team's peak still lies ahead.

-If you're reading on skysports.com comment below to get involved in the debate, but please adhere to our House Rules.
+If you're reading on skysports.com, comment below to get involved in the debate, but please adhere to our House Rules.
 If you wish to report any comment, simply click on the down arrow next to the offending comment and click 'Report'.

 Fantasy Overhaul